 Demystifying Data Science: 4 Kinds of Data Science Jobs and 8 Skills that Will Get You Hired

 Interested in landing a job as a data scientist?
-You’re in good company – a recent article by Thomas Davenport and D.J.
-Patil in the Harvard Business Review calls ‘data scientist’ the sexiest job of the 21st century.
+You’re in good company – a recent article by Laurence Bradford in Forbes calls data science ‘the century’s hottest career’.

 But how can you get your foot in the door?
 Many resources out there may lead you to believe that becoming a data scientist requires comprehensive mastery of a number of fields, such as software development, data munging, databases, statistics, machine learning and data visualization.

 Don’t worry.
 In my experience as a data scientist, that’s not the case.
 You don’t need to learn a lifetime’s worth of data-related information and skills as quickly as possible.
 Instead, learn to read data science job descriptions closely.
 This will enable you to apply to jobs for which you already have necessary skills, or develop specific data skill sets to match the jobs you want.

 “Data scientist” is often used as a blanket title to describe jobs that are drastically different.
 Here are four types of data science jobs:

 A Data Scientist is a Data Analyst Who Lives in San Francisco: All joking aside, there are in fact some companies where being a data scientist is synonymous with being a data analyst.
 Your job might consist of tasks like pulling data out of MySQL databases, becoming a master at Excel pivot tables, and producing basic data visualizations (e.g., line and bar charts).
 You may on occasion analyze the results of an A/B test or take the lead on your company’s Google Analytics account.
 A company like this is a great place for an aspiring data scientist to learn the ropes.
 Once you have a handle on your day-to-day responsibilities, a company like this can be a great environment to try new things and expand your skillset.